ryanvickr/TCP-Server/AWSServer/README.md

 # TCP Server
-The server was hosting on an AWS EC3 instance.
+The server was hosted on an AWS EC3 instance.